On some negative motivic homology groups: Borel-Moore homology

-The next two lemmas are special cases of Proposition 4.1 and Lemma 4.2 of \cite{KY}.
-In \cite{KY}, a more general claim is proved under the assumption of Parshin's conjecture.
+The next two lemmas are special cases of \cite[Proposition 4.1, Lemma 4.2]{KY}.
+In that paper, a more general claim is proved under the assumption of Parshin's conjecture.
 The lemmas below are the part where Parshin's conjecture is not necessary.
 We include their proofs for the convenience of the reader.